conjurdemos/kubernetes-conjur-demo/CONTRIBUTING.md

   - Run the `./start` script in this repo as usual, and the demo apps will be deployed with your local builds of the authenticator and Secretless.

+- The `ANNOTATION_BASED_AUTHN` environment variable enables you to toggle whether your deployment uses annotation-configured host identities or if the authentication type is defined in the identity path.